Location: 608 Augustana Ave Unit 103, Harrisburg SD

 #10.
 A fresh battery.
 We cant start your car if the battery is dead and it takes valuable time to charge.

 #13.
+GM ONLY.
 Beware of the xlink throttlebody adapter for 00-07 GM truck setups.
-WE CAN NOT TUNE OUT ELECTRICAL FAULTS.
+WE CAN NOT TUNE OUT ELECTRICAL TB FAULTS.
 Sometimes they work.
 Sometimes they dont.
-We have a 50% failure rate on them.
+We have seen 50% failure rate on them.
 We have spent many hours troubleshooting them.
 Its a very touchy system and a very touchy way of fooling it.
-Best option is to use an upgraded housing with the stock electronics like the BBK 1757.
+Best option is to follow our guide on How to upgrade your drive by wire throttlebody on your 2000-2006 / 2007 GM Truck or SUV or use an upgraded housing with the stock electronics like the BBK 1757.

 #14.
-If you are doing a 00-07 “LS” standalone harness and dont want to be stuck with the truck throttlebody make sure you order a corvette TAC module / harness and ls2 silverblade throttlebody (preferred) or ls3 throttlebody (less preferred).
+GM ONLY.
+If you are doing a 00-07 “LS” standalone harness and dont want to be stuck with the truck throttlebody make sure you order a corvette or 00-02 truck TAC module / harness and OEM ls2 silverblade throttlebody (preferred) or ls3 throttlebody (less preferred).

 #15.
 Clean your MAF and throttlebody.
 If I set your idle and MAF calibration when they are dirty its going to no longer be correct if you later clean these.

 #17.
-Please do not bring in your car / truck filled with mud.
+Please do not bring in your car / truck filled with mud and dirt.
 I will ask you to go to a car wash first to avoid filling the dyno with mud.

 Thank you for taking the time to go through this list.
 It will make everything go much smoother, save you money, and make your setup work better in the long run.